olebole/irafdoc/doc/softools.xc.rst

   <dt><b>-p pkgname</b></dt>
   <!-- Sec='FLAGS' Level=0 Label='' Line='-p pkgname' -->
   <dd>Load the package environment for the named external package, e.g.,
-  <tt>"xc -c -p noao file.x"</tt>.
+  <span style="font-family: monospace;">"xc -c -p noao file.x"</span>.
 If the same package is always specified
   the environment variable or logical name PKGENV may be defined at the host level to accomplish the same thing.
 The package name <i>must</i>
   be specified when doing software development in an external or layered